vallealonsodc/vallealonsodc/README.md

 You can click the Preview link to take a look at your changes.
 --->

-## Hi, my name is Valle Alonso de Caso Ortiz
+## Hi, I'm Valle Alonso de Caso Ortiz

+I'm a final-year student of Bsc Health Engineering in the University of Seville.

+Have a look of what I'm working in!